Man dies after being shot by Atlanta Police at Wendy's drive-thru

+ATLANTA — An Atlanta man was shot and killed in a confrontation with police at the Wendy's restaurant on University Avenue on Friday night.

+Rayshard Brooks, 27, was killed after police said he pointed a police taser at one of the officers as he was running away from them.
+It happened at around 10:30 p.m. on June 12.

-UPDATE: Atlanta Mayor Keisha Lance Bottoms has just called for the termination of the officer involved in the night's officer-involved shooting.
-The mayor said Chief Shields has also agreed to step down.
+As a result of the shooting, Atlanta Mayor Keisha Lance Bottoms called for the termination of the officer involved in the shooting.
+The mayor said Atlanta Police Chief Erika Shields also agreed to step down.
 Atlanta Police Deputy Chief Rodney Bryant will serve as the interim chief.
 Shields will continue in a role "to be determined."
 A search will begin for a new chief in Atlanta as well.

-ATLANTA -- Atlanta police have identified a man killed in an officer-involved shooting outside a Wendy's restaurant late Friday night.

-A crowd gathered at the scene off of University Avenue near Interstate 75/85 in southwest Atlanta Saturday to protest the fatal shooting.
+Soon after the shooting, a crowd gathered at the scene to protest the fatal shooting.

-The Georgia Bureau of Investigation said the man killed was 27-year-old Rayshard Brooks of Atlanta.

 Police were initially called to the Wendy's around 10:33 p.m. after a complaint about a man parked in the drive-thru asleep, forcing other vehicles to drive around him, according to the GBI's preliminary report.